TUM-Dev/Campus-Backend/README.md

 ```bash
 docker compose -f docker-compose.local.yml up -d
 ```
-The docker compose will start the server and a mysql instance (=> without the grpc-web layer and without routing/certificates to worry about)
-The server will be available at `localhost:50051` and the mysql instance at `localhost:3306`.
+The docker compose will start the server and a mysql instance (=> without routing/certificates to worry about) The server will be available at `localhost:50051` and the mysql instance at `localhost:3306`.
 Additionally, docker creates the volume `campus-db-data` to persist the data of the mysql instances.